 Mandy Peterson, Executive Director Ken Berg, Music Director Susan Berg, Associate Music Director Nancy Kimberly, Choir Administrative Manager Tricia Simpson, Choir Operations Manager The Birmingham Boys Choir is pleased to partner with the following professional music educators: Jeff Caulk Erin Evans Christopher Josof Garrett Lenzie David Mandt Michael Megginson

-Mandy Peterson, a classical trained soprano, grew up in Chickamauga, Georgia where her family fostered the love of music at an early age.
+Mandy Peterson-Tice, a classical trained soprano, grew up in Chickamauga, Georgia where her family fostered the love of music at an early age.
 She began piano lessons at age 10 and joined the Gordon Lee Elementary Band in 7th grade where she began her life-long love of the saxophone.
 Continuing on to high school and studying at the Cadek Conservatory under Clint Schmitt, she then went on to Berry College where she studied saxophone performance under the tutelage of Dr. John Davis and vocal studies with Mr. Harry Musselwhite.
 After perusing a career in education fundraising at Berry, The University of Mississippi, Belhaven University and Mississippi College, Mandy returned to graduate school at Mississippi College where she received her master’s in vocal performance and pedagogy with Dr. Nell Adams.
-As the recent Leadership Events Manager for the National Multiple Sclerosis Society, she is thrilled to be working with the Birmingham Boys Choir where her skills in non-profit management and musical ability will be combined.
-Mandy enjoys any chance to perform, cooking, traveling, spending time with friends and spoiling her dogs.
+Ms. Peterson-Tice is thrilled to be working with the Birmingham Boys Choir where her skills in non-profit management and musical ability will be combined.
+Mandy and her husband Brandon live in Bluff Park.
+She enjoys any chance to perform, cooking, traveling, spending time with friends and spoiling her dogs.

 A native of the Virginia / North Carolina region, Ken Berg graduated from Samford University in Birmingham, Alabama with a BME in 1977 and an MME in 1981.
 For 28 years he was the Director of Choirs and Fine Arts Chairman at John Carroll Catholic High School in Birmingham before retiring in 2005 to become the Music Minister and Composer in Residence at Mountain Brook Baptist Church.